 Even though the promise of payment is a strong draw, you also get the satisfaction of knowing that you’re helping people without the scary needles that something like blood donation would require.
 Just because you’re getting paid doesn’t mean you’re not doing something kind!

-If you live within a reasonable drive of Medford, you should absolutely look into applying for this opportunity.
-The pay is great, and the results are something positive – why not get paid $13,000 a year for something you were going to do anyway?
+If you live within a reasonable drive of their offices, you should absolutely look into applying for this opportunity.
+The pay is great, and the results are something positive – why not get paid for something you were going to do anyway?